Emergent Turbulence in Nonlinear Gravity: frequency-dependent mass accretion

 \section{frequency-dependent mass accretion}

-This section investigates the time evolution of the black hole's Christodoulou mass, $M$, under several representative scenarios.
-In Fig.~\ref{fig:new_mass_change_suppl}\textbf{a}, we inject gravitational waves with $\ell=2$ (dashed curves) and $\ell=6$ (solid curves) into a Schwarzschild black hole.
-For $\ell=2$, we consider two frequencies: $\omega=0.5/M_i$ (dark blue) and $0.3/M_i$ (light blue); whereas for $\ell=6$, the injected frequencies are $\omega=0.5/M_i$ (light brown) and $1.5/M_i$ (dark brown).
-Here $M_i$ denotes the black hole's initial mass, so all frequencies have fixed values regardless black hole's growth.
+As shown in Fig.~\ref{fig:new_mass_change_suppl}\textbf{a}, we investigate the time evolution of the black hole's Christodoulou mass, $M$, under several representative scenarios.
+In each case, the driving gravitational wave has a fixed frequency, expressed in units of the black hole’s initial mass $M_i$.
+The driver's amplitude is gradually ramped up at early times (gray region) and then held constant thereafter.

-The gravitational-wave drivers are ramped up gradually at early times (gray region), after which the amplitudes are held constant.
-Three distinct mass accretion behaviors are observed: (1) For $(\ell=2,\omega=0.5/M_i)$ and $(\ell=6,\omega=1.5/M_i)$, the black hole mass grows linearly with time, indicating a steady accretion regime --- albeit with different rates.
-(2) For $(\ell=6,\omega=0.5/M_i)$, the mass remains constant, signaling no accretion.
-(3) For $(\ell=2,\omega=0.3/M_i)$, the growth rate is initially low and time-dependent, but the system eventually transitions into a steady accretion phase at late times.
+Three distinct mass accretion behaviors are observed: \begin{enumerate} \item For $(\ell=2,\omega=0.5/M_i)$ and $(\ell=6,\omega=1.5/M_i)$ --- shown as the dark-blue dashed and light-brown solid curves --- the black hole mass grows linearly with time, indicating a steady accretion regime --- albeit with different rates. \item For $(\ell=6,\omega=0.5/M_i)$ --- dark-brown solid curve --- the mass remains constant, signaling no accretion. \item For $(\ell=2,\omega=0.3/M_i)$ --- light-blue dashed curve --- the growth rate is initially low and time-dependent, but the system eventually transitions into a steady accretion phase at late times. \end{enumerate}

 The distinct accretion behaviors observed in our nonlinear simulations can be largely understood via black hole linear perturbation theory.
 Specifically, considering the Zerilli equation \cite{Zerilli:1970se}